InfiniteRasa/Rasa.NET/docs/setup.md

 }
 ```

+- The env.json files is ignored in git.
+Keep it that way, this configuration applies only for your development enviroment.

 ### Database configuration
 As of now, we use three databases: Auth (Accounting), Char (everything related to characters) and World (mainly common settings regarding the game world).
 The databases are accessed via EF Core and support MySql and Sqlite as database providers.
 Connection information is provided in the form of a defined data structure in the file `Rasa.DBL\databasesettings.json`.
 For a quick jump into development and small servers, Sqlite works fine and totally out of the box.

 To setup your database settings, have a look in "Custom configuration" to learn how to create an enviroment specific settings file.

+To use Sqlite with EF Core, set `Provider` to `Sqlite`.
+Sqlite uses only the value _database_ of the configuration to create a file named `<database>.db`.
+For Sqlite, any pending migrations will be applied __automatically__ at startup of the corresponding project to make usage even easier.

 To access a MySql server with EF Core, set `Provider` to `MySql`.
 You need to provide host, port, database, user, password and timeout in the config file.
 Keep in mind that we fall back to the values in databasesettings.json, if your enviroment file does not overwrite a value.
 For MySql, you have to apply any pending migrations yourself.
-See "Working with migrations" for a quick start.
+See "Applying migrations" for a quick start.

-To use Sqlite with EF Core, set `Provider` to `Sqlite`.
-Sqlite uses only the value _database_ of the configuration to create a file named `<database>.db`.
-For Sqlite, any pending migrations will be applied __automatically__ at startup of the corresponding project to make usage even easier.

-If you want to add additional migrations, see "Working with migrations".
+If you want to add additional migrations as part of a feature, see "Creating migrations".

+## Working with the databases and EF Core
+The databases are kept up to date with EF core.
+This process is described here.

-### Working with migrations
+### Applying migrations
 This section describes how to apply migrations to your MySql database as well as how to add additional migrations if you changed the data model in a way that requires an update to the database.

 First, if not already done, install dotnet-ef (see also https://docs.microsoft.com/en-GB/ef/core/cli/dotnet):